Burks, Pistons spoil Ball's return to floor with OT win

 Pistons: Made 18 3-pointers.

-Hornets: McDaniels contributed 21 points and six rebounds in 35 minutes off the bench.
-But he also had a rather embarrassing moment when he received a backdoor bounce pass from Plumlee and attempted a one-handed dunk, only to have the ball bounce off the rim and sail over the team’s bench and out of bounds.
+Hornets: McDaniels had a rather embarrassing moment when he received a backdoor bounce pass from Plumlee and attempted a one-handed dunk, only to have the ball bounce off the rim and sail over the team’s bench and out of bounds.

 UP NEXT